Eastern-Dream/blog/content/posts/nixos-windows-guest-simple-looking-glass-setup-guide.md

 ];
 ```

-Lastly, we need the Looking Glass client, simply add `looking-glass-client` package to either user or system package.
+Lastly, we need the Looking Glass client, simply add `looking-glass-client` package.
 Rebuild and reboot.

 # Guest Setup
 ### Install Looking Glass Host
 Before we make hardware changes to the guest, download the B7-rc1 Windows host binary and install it on the guest.
 We haven't set up LG on the virtual hardware side of things yet but you will probably lose control of the graphical console later so better to do it now.

-### Plug the passthrough GPU into your monitor
+### Ensure you have a valid output
-You heard that right...
-Looking Glass host requires an existing display output to capture.
-If there are no display output, then Windows disable the GPU and there would be nothing to capture.
-The typical solution is a HDMI dummy plug or software solution like a virtual/fake display to trick the guest into thinking it has a display output.
+The overly simplified way to explain how LG works is that it literally copy the GPU output and passes it to Linux LG client application.
+Windows requires that a GPU to be connected to a display to have an output.
+If there are no display output, then Windows disable the GPU and there would be nothing for LG to capture the display output.
+The typical solution is a HDMI dummy plug or software solution like a virtual/fake display to trick Windows into thinking it has a display output.

-But let's be real, if you have a dual GPU system, you have a nearby monitor that has multiple inputs.
+But let's be real, if you have a dual GPU workstation, you have a nearby monitor that has multiple inputs.
 Might as well make the output exists for real by plugging the GPU into the monitor.
 It also doubles as a fallback display in case Looking Glass fails for whatever reason by just switching your connected monitor input.

-The only limitation to this approach is that your output is limited by the native resolution of the monitor.
+The only limitation to this approach is that your output is limited by the native resolution and refresh rate of the monitor that the passthrough GPU is plugged in.

 ### Virtual Hardware Setup
 Do all the following suggested setup from LG docs: